Chief Executive Officer – BaptistCare

 Odette is the CEO of Palliative Care Victoria, a position she has held since February 2010.
 She has held leadership roles in policy, advocacy and service management with government and not for profit organisations in Australia and NZ focused on improving quality of life with a particular focus on older people, people with disabilities and people from culturally and spiritually diverse backgrounds.
 The community organisations she has worked for include Aged Concern NZ, Aged & Community Services Australia, Jewish Care Victoria and Catholic Homes.
 Odette has a Bachelor of Social Science, BA (Hons) 1st Class, Masters of Business Administration and GAICD.

-Craig commenced his career at a teaching hospital in Sydney, and during this time completed a Bachelor of Health Administration.
-He was appointed as Chief Executive Officer of 5 rural hospitals and community health services in New South Wales in the early 1980s to mid 1990s.
+Commencing his career at a teaching hospital in Sydney, Craig completed a Bachelor of Health Administration and then was appointed as Chief Executive Officer of five rural hospitals and community health services in New South Wales.

-On Craig’s recommendation IRT agreed to be a foundation sponsor of PASCOP.
-Craig has watched PASCOP grow and develop to be an effective organisation and have noted with interest the recent funding opportunity enhancing the strategic direction of PASCOP.
+On Craig’s recommendation IRT agreed to be a foundation sponsor of PASCOP (now Meaningful Ageing Australia).
+Craig has watched Meaningful Ageing grow and develop to be an effective organisation.

 Mark is the Pastoral Care and Chaplaincy Services Manager for Eldercare Incorporated, an aged care provider which is part of the Uniting Care South Australia network.
 Previously Mark has worked as a Registered Nurse, a Minister with Churches of Christ, the Chief Executive Officer of Churches of Christ in SA & NT and an Aged Care Chaplain.
 Mark is also a Chaplain with the Royal Australian Air Force Specialist Reserve and is currently the RAAF representative on a committee convened to develop a Spiritual Health and Wellbeing Strategy for the Australian Defence Force.